wp-plugins/updraftplus/readme.txt

 == Screenshots ==

 1. Configuration page

+2. Restoring from a backup

+3. Showing and downloading backup sets

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their licences:
 * UpdraftPlus is based on the original Updraft by Paul Kehrer (Twitter: http://twitter.com/reaperhulk, Blog: http://langui.sh)